ValentinGurkov/biome-repro-1742925348856/README.md

 The diagnostics also report errors for `build/src/index.js` related to the rule `noUnusedVariables`.

-This regression could be related to how the `.gitignore` file is handled, the reworked rule `noUnusedVariables`, or the new multi-file analysis feature that the reworked rule is based on.
+This regression could be related to how the `.gitignore` file is handled, the rule `noUnusedVariables`, or the new multi-file analysis feature.